leomil72/leOS2/README.txt

 SCHEDULED (default option), for a normal task that has to start after its scheduling;
 ONETINE, for a task that has to run only once.
-SCHEDULED_IMMEDIATESTART, for a task that has to be executed once it has been added to the scheduler.
+SCHEDULED_IMMEDIATESTART or simply IMMEDIATESTART, for a task that has to be executed once it has been added to the scheduler.

 An interesting feature is the ability to run one-time tasks.
 A one-time task is a task that will be run only once: the scheduler, once it has run the task,